CardioComposer: Leveraging Differentiable Geometry for Compositional Control of Anatomical Diffusion Models: Experiments

 \subsection{Evaluating Geometric Disentanglement}

-We next show how our guidance framework uniquely enables disentangled geometric control.
-We evaluate geometric disentanglement using 100 target moments for myocardial labels from the validation set using no losses (Uncond.), a combination of all losses ($\mathcal{L}_\text{geom}$), or each individual moment loss ($\mathcal{L}_\text{size},\mathcal{L}_\text{pos}$, and $\mathcal{L}_\text{shape}$). \cref{tab:B} and \cref{fig:B_ablation_sweep} show that using the individual losses improves their respective conditional fidelity but does not affect the other conditional fidelity metrics.
-Using the individual losses produces similar conditional fidelity metrics for their target geometric feature in comparison to the combined geometric loss.
-Moreover, the Fréchet distance is improved when using any loss, while 1-NNA is only improved for the full geometric loss and positional losses.
+We next show that our guidance framework uniquely enables disentangled control of geometric attributes.
+We use 100 target moments for myocardial labels from the validation set using no losses (Uncond.), a combination of all losses ($\mathcal{L}_\text{geom}$), or each individual moment loss ($\mathcal{L}_\text{size},\mathcal{L}_\text{pos}$, and $\mathcal{L}_\text{shape}$). \cref{fig:B_ablation_sweep} shows that each individual loss improves its corresponding conditional-fidelity metric while leaving the others approximately unchanged.
+The main exception is the interaction between shape and mass, where adding a guidance weight for the shape loss enhances mass fidelity.
+This phenomenon is likely due to correlations between size and shape in the dataset.
 Qualitative results can be seen in \cref{fig:plot_B_seg,fig:plot_B_morph}, where the right ventricle is constrained independently by mass, position, or shape.
-Mass guidance, for example, produces right ventricles with roughly the same size as the target, but vary with respect to shape and position.
+For example, mass-only guidance produces a narrow peak in the mass marginal while the other morphology metrics remain broad, whereas applying all geometric losses collapses all marginals to narrow peaks at their target values.